TimothyByrd/ChaosHelper/README.md

 __`highlightItemsHotkey`__, __`showQualityItemsHotkey`__, __`showJunkItemsHotkey`__, __`forceUpdateHotkey`__, __`characterCheckHotkey`__ and __`testPatternHotkey`__
 can be set to enable global hotkeys to execute ChaosHelper commands.
 If not defined, the hotkeys are not enabled.
-Altering these settings will require that the ChaosHelper be restarted.
-The Re-read configuration command will not suffice.
 See "Commands and hotkeys" for more info.

 __`hookMouseEvents`__ (true) sets if mouse events should be hooked.